purduehackers/evergreen/engineering/passports/id/DESIGN_DOC.md

 A basic interface reminiscent of other current sign in platforms will ask the user if they want to approve the connection with the target app and list the scopes the app is requesting after they verify ownership of their passport.
 Passport ownership is verified by entering the passport number then scanning the passport with a phone to contact the server and allow the sign in.

-The user management system will allow a user to enroll/unenroll from 2FA and manage aspects of their profile as well as adding their own clients to work with ID.
+The user management system will allow a user to enroll/unenroll from 2FA and manage aspects of their profile as well as adding their own clients to work with ID (with some restrictions on scopes to protect sensitive information).
 The admin side will allow arbitrary user operations (enable/disable, see 2FA, etc).

 The metrics and events system, groups, and (future) policies will be customizable from the admin dashboard.